Floorp-Projects/Floorp/taskcluster/docs/kinds.rst

 -------------

 Many builds must be signed.
-The build-signing task takes the unsigned `build` kind artifacts and passes them through signingscriptworker to a signing server and returns signed results.
+The build-signing task takes the unsigned `build` kind artifacts and passess them through signingscriptworker to a signing server and returns signed results.

 artifact-build
 --------------